 August to December 2021

 Between Epping and South Morang stations

-Testing of next-generation High Capacity Signalling for the Metro Tunnel will occur along the Mernda line between Epping and South Morang stations during June and July 2020.
+Out-of-hours testing of the Metro Tunnel’s next-generation High Capacity Signalling will continue intermittently on the Mernda line between Epping and South Morang stations from August to December.

 These works will occur:

+These works are expected to generate medium to high levels of noise.
 Testing works will require the use of trains at night, when trains are not normally running.
-The trains will use sounding horns as required.
+The trains will use horns as required.